 Our current board members are:

-Lorraine has spent over 20 years in Cairns working in the area of disability.
+Lorraine has spent over 20 years in Cairns working in the area of disability in both government and non-government organisations.

 Having worked as a Speech Language Pathologist for many years, Lorraine completed her Masters in Business Administration (MBA) and now coordinates the disability and therapy services across all Catholic Schools in the Cairns Diocese.